stockphrase/no-silo/content/courses/writing-3/wr3-syllabus-w22.md

 >---Robin Wood

 Vampires, werewolves, and Frankenstein are all monsters of European extraction; the zombie, however, was made in America.
-This begs several questions.
-Why was the zombie born here rather than someplace else?
+This prompts several questions: Why was the zombie born here rather than someplace else?
 What is it about the Americas and their history that made the figure of the zombie possible and popular?
 What does it say about us and our culture that we have created precisely *this* type of monster?
 In this section we will attempt to answer these questions by tracing the evolution of the zombie—from its origins in the slave-based plantation cultures of the Americas through modern interpretations of the figure in contemporary literature and film.
 Significantly, the zombie of today differs markedly from its precursors in the cinema of the 30s, 40s, and 50s.
 In these earlier films the zombie was a figure within an imperialist discourse that expressed racist ideologies and the anxieties of post-slavery cultures throughout the Americas.
 However, just as the figure of the zombie had nearly been forgotten, a new form of the creature appeared in 1968 in George Romero’s *Night of the Living Dead*.
 No longer was the zombie a folkloric figure born of the struggle between master and slave; now it was an mindless, cannibalistic creature that stalked the countryside in swarms, mindlessly searching for human flesh.
 How do we account for this sudden transformation of the zombie?
 What cultural “work” did the zombie perform?

-- <i class="fab fa-forumbee"></i> <sup>6</sup> [Hive page for Week 6](https://docs.google.com/document/d/1EktnjiQ_sHK5UENcrb45I6r4rtRMfEK0ImbuH5DLMyM/edit?usp=sharing)
+- <i class="fab fa-forumbee"></i> <sup>6</sup> [Hive page for Week 6](https://drive.google.com/drive/folders/1kBry3ADp55ZdwdTyIIXocLT0QuWu2bEe?usp=sharing)
-- <i class="fab fa-forumbee"></i> <sup>7</sup>  [Hive page for Week 6](https://docs.google.com/document/d/1XqmqcpjN0Huzw2VWS0fkOeSqsAKiy_ihHnQT4cxDUSA/edit?usp=sharing)
+- <i class="fab fa-forumbee"></i> <sup>7</sup>  [Hive page for Week 6](https://drive.google.com/drive/folders/1GxPC642vpAcqx1hcMguNDtTG5fCKkCbr?usp=sharing)

 ---